AkshaanHK/fmri-multivariate-analysis/README.md

 ## Technical Contributions

-- Built a complete analysis pipeline in R:
+- Built a complete analysis pipeline in R with the help of AI:
   - Data preprocessing and EDA
   - PCA-based dimensionality reduction
   - Feature engineering via correlation matrices